Traveling to the UK With Your Dog: 2026 Entry Rules

 Livestock

 This is critical.
-The UK has strict laws about dogs near livestock.
-Dogs must be kept under close control (on leash) in fields with sheep, cattle, or other farm animals.
+UK law requires dogs to be kept under close control in fields with sheep, cattle, or other farm animals.
 Farmers have the legal right to shoot dogs that are worrying livestock.
-This is enforced and taken very seriously.
+This is not theoretical — it is enforced.
+Always leash your dog near livestock.

 Dog Waste